Key Points

 Figure 1: Examples of Causal Loop Diagrams

-During the Define phase, the Black Belt identify the improvement goals sought by the business and determined they are consistent with the strategy of the company.
+During the Define phase, the Black Belt identifies the improvement goals sought by the business and determines they are consistent with the strategy of the company.
 During the Measure phase, data would be collected by asking the question, “What affects the number of employees available to work?”
-By talking to the human resources representative, along with various members of the management team, it can be determined that there are many other factors that cause the number of employees available to work to fluctuate.
+By talking to the human resources representative, along with various members of the management team, it can be determined that many other factors cause the number of employees available to work to fluctuate.
 For example:

 • Call-ins (due to sickness)